TIBCOSoftware/snappydata/dtests/src/resources/regression_docs/HowToRunRowStoreTests.md

-#How To Run RowStore Hydra Tests
+# How To Run RowStore Hydra Tests

-##Running the battery tests
+## Running the battery tests

-####Perquisites:
+#### Pre-requisites:

-* Build the product using ./gradlew clean buildAll
+1. Build the product using ./gradlew clean buildAll

-* Ensure that no java processes are running on the machines
+2. Ensure that no java processes are running on the machines

-* Result directory path needs to be already created for storing the logs of test run
+3. Result directory path needs to be already created for storing the logs of test run

 **Note:** SnappyData is build using 64-bit JVM and tests are also run using 64-bit JVM.

-####To run the battery test, execute below commands:
+#### To run the battery test, execute below commands:

 ```
 export SNAPPYDATA_SOURCE_DIR=<product checkout dir>